 - Don’t: Tell instead of show.
 If you find yourself listing your positive attributes instead of sharing a story that illustrates those qualities, it’s time to reevaluate.

 - Don’t: Write about overcoming an obstacle if you haven’t overcome one.
 Some students think they have to write about failures, challenges, or difficulties they’ve faced.
-Not everyone has experienced life-altering obstacles yet – and that’s ok!
+Not everyone has experienced life-altering obstacles yet – and that’s okay!
 You have other stories to tell.

 - Don’t: Focus on someone else.
 There may be a really influential person in your life, and you may be able to write a great essay about that relationship, but don’t spend 650 words talking about how awesome that person is.
 You’re the one applying to college!